1. What Is A Background Check?

 3. What Are The Different Types Of Background Checks?

 There are many different types of background checks to choose from.
-Below, we’ve listed the ones most commonly done.
+Below, we’ve listed the ones most commonly performed checks.

 When running a Criminal Background Check, criminal databases, state and federal criminal records, sex offender registries, and criminal court records are searched.
 This type of background check is often done to vet potential employees or tenants.

-When someone is looking to purchase a firearm from a dealer or manufacturer, a Universal Background Check must be done on the person.
-The sellers are required to use the National Instant Criminal Background Check System (NICS) to search the potential buyer.
+When someone is looking to purchase a firearm from a dealer or manufacturer, a Universal Background Check must be performed.
+The sellers are required to use the National Instant Criminal Background Check System (NICS) to research the potential buyer.
 A person will not pass if they have a criminal past, are an illegal alien, or have certain mental illnesses.

-A Fingerprint Background Check is often done along with an employment or criminal background search.
+A Fingerprint Background Check is often performed in conjunction with an employment or criminal background search.
 Certain jobs require this, such as those for airports, law enforcement, schools, and so on.

 This check is often referred to as a Credit Report.
-Landlords often run them on potential tenants to make sure they can pay their rent on time.
+Landlords often run them on potential tenants to make sure they can afford to pay their rent on schedule.
 This report details a person’s bill payment and credit history.

 This background check type is pretty self-explanatory.
-It’s when you conduct a search on yourself to see what information employers might see about you.
-Your work, financial, and criminal history is just some of what could be included.
+There are times when you should conduct a search on yourself to see what information about you is available to prospective employers.
+Your work, financial, and criminal history is just some of the data that could be collected.
+Before you apply for a job in certain sectors, such as the Federal Government, it is recommended that you run a personal background check to literally see what turns up.

 4. Why Do People Run Background Checks?